-- 1. Right-click on the User Catalog folder, then select New> Image 🚇 from the contextual menu to open the Image Specification dialog.
-For more information, see "Image Specification Dialog" on page 604 of the Reference Manual. - 2.
-On the IMAGE panel, click the Browse button and browse to an image file saved on your computer.
+1. Right-click on the User Catalog folder, then select New> Image the from the contextual menu to open the Image Specification dialog.

+2. On the IMAGE panel, click the Browse button and browse to an image file saved on your computer.
 Here, an image of a cat that has transparency data associated with it is used; however, you can use any image.